-Steven Talbert, PhD, RN, is the interim director of the nursing PhD program and a clinical assistant professor at the UCF College of Nursing.
+Steven Talbert, PhD, RN, is the director of the nursing PhD program and a clinical assistant professor at the UCF College of Nursing.

 An expert in adult trauma nursing, Talbert works to improve patient outcomes in time-critical situations, such as trauma, heart attack and stroke, using healthcare simulation and technology.
 His research areas include trauma triage, emergency and transport services, clinical decision support, big data in healthcare and healthcare informatics.